 in which sites that are not HTTPS-enabled load with this alert.
 In addition to discouraging your most loyal visitors, this has a very negative impact on your ranking.

 It must be said that we understand why: the data of HTTP sites are much less protected than their HTTPS counterparts.
 It is reassuring to know that Google takes our online security very seriously.

 Your action plan :

 This action taken by Google has a direct impact on your ranking.
-The most likely scenario is that a visitor clicks on your link comes across this alert and turns back manually to go to a more secure site.
+The most likely scenario is that a visitor who clicks on your link comes across this alert and turns back manually to go to a more secure site.

-There is also the case where your HTTP site is at the mercy of useless (or even malicious) software, resulting in bad user experience.
+There is also the case where your HTTP site is at the mercy of useless (or even malicious) software, resulting in a bad user experience.
 The result: your bounce rate reaches new heights and your ranking is at the bottom of the daisies.

 07. RankBrain or the brain of Google

 This name sounds a bit like a character straight out of a science-fiction game.
 Well, we’re not very far from it.
 RankBrain is Google’s learning machine system.

 In simple terms, it is the algorithm that allows us to understand the search intentions of Internet users in order to display relevant results on the SERPs.